soborg/travToAnki/README.md

 Traverse have had a number of serious bugs in the past:
 * service is unavailable.
 * certain cards where no longer available to the user.
-* certain decks where temporarily not available to the user (how?!).
+* certain decks/traverses where suddenly temporarily not available to the user (how?!).
 * users accidentally adding thousands of cards to immediate review without any confirmation dialog, and without any undo option.
-Even customer support was slow and unhelpful.
+Even customer support took more than a week to responds and was ultimately unhelpful.
+* very limited options for creating new decks/traverses, unless you're willing to pay a whopping $15 a month.

 Anki is an Open Source platform with near infinite possibilites.
 You can change most things exactly to your liking and best of all: you *OWN* your own data.

 Anki has a massive supportive and active community.
 Traverse has a tiny team and a very fragmented community.
-In the language learning community in large, nobody knows what Traverse is, almost everyone knows what Anki is.
+In the broader language learning community, nobody knows what Traverse is, almost everyone knows what Anki is.

+## What is this tool?

 The tool does:
-* export card info, such as character, keyword, notes
+* export Traverse card/note info, such as character, keyword, notes
 * downloads associated audio (technically Anki does this for you)
 * fetches a stroke order gif from a third party website  (technically Anki does this for you)